Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Medicine ball shoulder press throw (increase intensity by performing a vertical jump on release)

-• Supine medicine ball kicks for distance
+• A supine medicine ball kicks for a distance

 • Two-handed Neider throw followed by a 15-metre sprint forwards or backwards